VOL. XCIV, NO. 247

 Notable Quotes

 Don't look for the needle in the haystack.
-Just buy the haystack!
+Just buy the haystack.

 Mental Models

-• Business reality vs market expectations
+• Business reality beats market expectations over long horizons

 Key Terms